MIMSE Admissions | NC State IMSEI

 Transferring to IMSE

-If you are currently enrolled in another program at NC State University, it may be possible to transfer to IMSE.
-If you think you might want to transfer to our program, please contact the Director of IMSEI Michael Kay by email (kay@ncsu.edu) as soon as possible so that it can be determined if you are eligible to transfer.
-Transferring to IMSE requires the approval of the Director of Graduate Programs of your current home department and the Director of IMSE.
+If you are currently enrolled in another program at NC State University, you may be able to transfer to IMSE.
+If you’re considering transferring, contact the Director of IMSEI, Michael Kay, by email (kay@ncsu.edu) as soon as possible to determine if you’re eligible.
+Transferring to IMSE requires approval from both the Director of Graduate Programs in your current department and the Director of IMSE.

-The IMSE master’s degree has limited capacity due to staffing resources to support student projects.
-Admission and transfer decisions may be based on several factors such as GPA, ensuring diverse perspectives in the degree program, availability of industry internships, existing program capacity, existing demand, etc. Admission or transfer may also be denied for past honor code violations, and/or by the existing degree program that has made resource decisions regarding admitted students.
-It is highly recommended that interested students wait for confirmation of acceptance of admission or transfer before taking actions with financial or other consequences.
+The IMSE master’s degree has limited capacity due to staffing resources available to support student projects.
+MIMSE admissions and transfer decisions may be based on factors such as GPA, diversity of perspectives, industry internship availability, program capacity, and demand.
+MIMSE admissions or transfers may also be denied due to past honor code violations or decisions made by your current program regarding resources for admitted students.
+It’s highly recommended that you wait for confirmation of acceptance before making any financial or other commitments.

 Course Registration

-It is preferable for you to seek admission to the MIMSE program as soon as possible to assure integration into the advising process.
-However, you do not have to be admitted to a degree program to enroll in an online credit course.
-Prior to applying to Graduate School, a you may enroll in Engineering Online courses as a Non-Degree Studies (NDS) student.
-The NDS classification is designed for individuals who wish to undertake academic work but who are not currently admitted to a degree program.
-If you are admitted to the MIMSE program, a maximum of twelve hours taken as a NDS student or from another institution may apply toward the 33 credit hour requirement.
-You register for online courses through Engineering Online.
-Those of you who wish to take only a few courses and not pursue a degree do not need to apply for formal program admission to NC State University.
-However, if you wish to earn the MIMSE degree, you must formally apply for admission to the Graduate School.
-When completing the online application, please be sure to select the “Distance Track” version of the degree.
+If you are admitted to the MIMSE program, you may apply for up to 12 credit hours taken as an NDS student or from another institution toward the 33-credit-hour requirement.
+You can register for online courses through Engineering Online.
+If you only want to take a few classes without pursuing a degree, you do not need to apply for formal admission to NC State University.
+However, if you plan to earn the MIMSE degree, you must formally apply for admission to the Graduate School.
+When completing your application, make sure to select the “Distance Track” version of the degree.

 To register for an Engineering Online course, complete the registration form on the Engineering Online website.
-You cannot register through the University MyPack Portal system for Engineering Online courses.
+Registration for these courses is unavailable through the University’s MyPack Portal system.

 Online Course Offerings

-A list of distance education courses available for each semester can be found on the Engineering Online website.
-If you are employed full-time, then you may only enroll in two online courses per semester.
-It is highly recommended that you enroll in only one course during your first semester.
+You can find a list of distance education courses available each semester on the Engineering Online website.
+If you work full-time, you may only enroll in two online courses per semester.
+It is strongly recommended that you take just one course during your first semester.

-For a list of distance education courses approved for the fall, spring or summer semester, visit the Engineering Online website.
+To see approved distance education courses for the fall, spring, or summer semesters, visit the Engineering Online website.

 Sample Course Path